Aiding Vulpro in the protection, rehabilitation and re-release of Vultures in South Africa.

 Hartbeespoort, South Africa

-The team have worked with various species of vulture, including Kevin our Hooded Vulture and our Ruppell’s Griffon Vulture.
+The team have worked with various species of vulture, including Kevin our Hooded Vulture and our pair of male Ruppell’s Griffon Vultures.
 Both species are Critically Endangered in the wild so they are excellent ambassadors for their species and help to educate visitors about the struggles they face.